 Research conducted by Korn/Ferry International (from an assessment of nearly one million executives) shows that learning agility is a reliable indicator of leadership potential because learning agile people “excel at absorbing information from their experience and then extrapolating from those to navigate unfamiliar situations.”

-According to Kevin Cashman in an article for Forbes Magazine, there are five dimensions that are crucial to learning agile leaders:
+In an article for Forbes Magazine, Kevin Cashman identifies five dimensions that are crucial for learning agile leaders: